Transportation Safety at American Leadership Academy

 - As soon as you board the bus, take your assigned seat, sitting flat on your bottom facing forward.

 - If you must cross the street to board the bus, only do so after the bus driver has turned on the red flashing lights, the stop sign is extended, and the driver has motioned for you to cross the street.

 - ALWAYS cross in front of the bus where the driver can see you.

 - While the bus is one of the safest vehicles on the road, it has many blind spots or DANGER ZONES.

 By following a few simple rules, you can stay out of the danger zones and stay safe.

 - Rear half of the bus along the sides near the rear wheels.

 - On the left side of the bus due to passing traffic

-- In front of the bus closer then 10 feet- may be hard for driver to see you
+- In front of the bus closer than 10 feet (may be hard for driver to see you)

-- Rear of the bus – The driver may not be able to see you through his rear view mirror if you are closer then 15 to 20 feet behind the bus.
+- Rear of the bus – The driver may not be able to see you through his rear view mirror if you are closer than 15 to 20 feet behind the bus.